Your Self Love Checklist

 I struggled for years with self-love.
 I'd internalized so much negativity - insults and name-calling from childhood and well into my adulthood.
 Although I believed women deserved respect and love, I didn't always believe I deserved it too.
 You, like me, deserve love and respect.
-And it starts with supporting and loving each other AND self love.
-When you vow to be good to yourself everything starts to fall into place.
-Begin your journey of self care in a group of supportive and encouraging women at a retreat.
+It begins with supporting and loving each other AND loving ourselves.
+I'd wonder - why is it easier to love others and harder to love myself?
+The answer to that - I was taught to love others and to sacrifice myself for others - family, children, partner.
+There is simply no time left for yourself when you continually sacrifice for someone else.

 Only by taking care of yourself, are you able to do all those things you want and need to do.
 Love Yourself First is just as important as putting your oxygen mask on first in an airplane.
 As a society we've decided being busy, leaning in and doing more is the path to some sort of ultimate achievement.
 We trick ourselves into believing if we eliminate “me” time we will have more time for other things.
 Running ourselves ragged leaves us exhausted, with neither the time nor energy to take care of anybody or anything.
 I know from personal experience, eventually feelings of resentment start to come up.